 Student Accessibility Services: FAQs

-Students Accessibility Services (SAS) works in partnership with students, faculty and staff to develop and implement accommodations that provide qualified students with equal access to academic programs.
+Student Accessibility Services (SAS) works in partnership with students, faculty and staff to develop and implement accommodations that provide qualified students with equal access to academic programs.
 Student Accessibility Services is one of the four offices that together comprise the Center for Academic Advancement.
 The following is a list of frequently asked questions.

 1. How are accommodations determined?

 Accommodations are based on documentation and the recommendations of an outside evaluator, case law, consultation with the student, and best practice.
-We do not determine accommodations rather we administer them.
+We do not determine accommodations, rather we administer them.

 Documentation and/or established history of disability is required for a student to receive accommodations, as established by the Educational Testing Services (ETS) and the Association on Higher Education and Disability (AHEAD).